zeeshanmcp12/terraform/README.md

       - This will apply the execution plan we created above.
 - terraform validate
   - A must run command before executing terraform plan
+- terraform plan -var-file="dev.tfvars"
+  - If we don't want to provide default values in 'variables.tf' file and pick the var values from '*.tfvars' file.
+  - In this case, we can create tfvars according to our environments for example, dev, stage, prod etc

 ### Notes